shawnsandy/extras/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-Extras is small Laravel package that contains some basic components (functions) that are usually required for most apps but are not neccessarialy included in the base Laravel install.
+Extras is small Laravel package that contains some basic components (functions) that are usually required for most apps but are not necessarily included in the base Laravel install.

 - Social Login
 - Messaging (mail)
 - Maps (google)
 - Glide for Dynamic images
-- Blades (login, register, alerts, contact...)
+- Components (login, register, alerts, contact...)

 __Coming Soon__